0ptim/DeFiChainWiki/docs/auto/Contribute.md

 description: TODO - Short description of this page.
 ---

 This guide shows you how you can make small edits on already existing pages.
-If you want to have more controll like adding new pages or changing the structure, have a look at the [Advanced Guide](./Contribute_Advanced.md).
+If you want to have more control like adding new pages or changing the structure, have a look at the [Advanced Guide](./Contribute_Advanced.md).

 If you need assistance, ask in the [Telegram group](https://t.me/defichain_wiki) for help.

 ## Requirements

-- To help work on the Wiki you need a GitHub account.
+- A GitHub account.
 You can create a free account [here](https://github.com/join).
 - All the pages are written using the **Markdown** syntax.
 Here's a handy [cheat sheet](https://www.markdownguide.org/cheat-sheet/).

 ## Quick Edit